shepmaster/shepmaster.github.com/source/_posts/2012-01-02-when-refactoring-isnt-refactoring.markdown

 tests.
 This is because tests are the single-best way to nail down the expectations of the behavior of a system, with the benefit that they are continually verified.

+It is also interesting to note that the order in which code is modified can alter if you are performing a refactoring or not.
+While there probably isn't a practical difference between the two paths, I cannot help but wonder if choosing one or the other will have some practical benefit.

 [refactoring]: http://martinfowler.com/refactoring/
 [extract-method]: http://martinfowler.com/refactoring/catalog/extractMethod.html